ferd/pobox/README.md

 This is more a wishlist than a roadmap, in no particular order:

 - Implement `give_away` and `heir` functionality to PO Boxes
-- A queue buffer that once full will deny new messages from entering.
 - Provide default filter functions in a new module
-- Production experience!

 ## Changelog

+- 0.1.1: adding `keep_old` queue, which blocks new messages from entering a filled queue.
 - 0.1.0: initial commit

 ## Authors / Thanks